F3de22/Laboratorio_Algoritmi/README.md

 # Introduction
  This Laboratory work is composed by two parts:
  ### Same operations on different data structures
- I analized the (time) cost of the following operations:
+ I analized in Python the (time) cost of the following operations:
   - Insert
   - getMaximum
   - extractMaximum